Share:

 It's been just over 11 years since the first burger made from meat grown in a laboratory was served to a human, offering the world the promise of a kinder, more sustainable form of meat production.

-That single patty, created by Dutch pharmacologist Mark Post, cost more $300,000 to make.
+That single patty, created by Dutch pharmacologist Mark Post, cost more than $300,000 to make.
 Since then, production costs have fallen far enough for a few American companies to offer "cultured meat" at select restaurants in the United States.
 Earlier this year, one of them, Eat Just, started selling a lab-grown chicken product at an upmarket butchery in Singapore.

 Now, lab-grown meat is poised to enter a domain that few would have thought possible even a year ago.
 A British company, Meatly, recently received approval from regulators in the United Kingdom to sell lab-grown meat in pet food — a milestone it said was a world-first.
 The announcement may have surprised some folks because pet food traditionally is a cheaper product sold at high volume to make a profit.
 Has Meatly gotten costs low enough for dog bowls?